Diana monkey: Description

-The Diana monkey ranges from 40 to 55 cm in length, excluding its tail, which is of a uniform 3–4 cm diameter and 50–75 cm long.
-Adults weigh between 4–7 kg.
+The Diana monkey ranges from 40 to 55 cm in length, excluding its tail, which is of a uniform 3–4 cm diameter, and 50–75 cm long.
+Adults weigh from 4–7 kg.

-They are generally black or dark grey, but have a white throat, crescent-shaped browband, ruff and beard; the browband gave the species its common name, since it was held to resemble the crescent on the brow of the goddess Diana.
-The monkeys' underarms are also white, and they have a white stripe down their thighs, while the backs of their thighs, and their lower backs, are a chestnut colour.
-Apart from the browband, ruff and beard, and some fringes on their limbs, their fur is rough and tough.
+They are generally black or dark grey, but have a white throat, crescent-shaped browband, ruff, and beard; the browband gave the species its common name, since it was held to resemble the crescent on the brow of the goddess Diana.
+The monkeys' underarms are also white, and they have a white stripe down their thighs, while the backs of their thighs and their lower backs are a chestnut colour.
+Apart from the browband, ruff, and beard, and some fringes on their limbs, their fur is rough and tough.